country-regions/react-country-region-selector/README.md

 <a name="command-line"></a>
 ### Command-line

-Check out the `scripts` section of the package.json file to see them all, but these are the higlights:
+Check out the `scripts` section of the package.json file to see them all, but these are the highlights:

 - `npm start` - regenerate everything, plus a watcher for local development.
 - `npm build` - build the dist files again.
 No watcher.